 shopping cart > billing info > shipping info > shipping method > preview order > payment > confirmation

 Digital products and goods won’t require shipping information or shipping method, as you’ll download what you’ve purchased.
-However, these steps can easily be removed and the checkout steps remains mostly the same.
-Ecommerce stores will require shipping details and methods to be input.
+Physical goods will require shipping details and methods to be input.
+Depending on the store, you will need to optimize the checkout flow.

 All checkouts have the same essential steps, whether they are part of a single page checkout, multi-page checkout, or even a more complicated checkout process.
 Below are the 7 essential steps any ecommerce checkout will contain:

 Checkout begins when the customer leaves the shopping cart to proceed to checkout.
-This is done through a call to action button, typically labelled “checkout,” “buy now,” or something similar.
-Once a customer has engaged with this option, they are initiating the payment process and advancing to checkout.
+This is done through a call to action button, typically labelled “Checkout,” “Buy Now,” or something similar.
+Once a customer has engaged with this option, they are advancing to checkout.

 An essential part of any checkout is choosing the payment method and entering billing details.
 Form fields should be intuitively designed to fit all required billing information, and billing details should be one of the final steps of the checkout process.